 Entry-level car salesmen earn around $28,000 annually, while senior-level car salesmen can earn over $45,000 annually.
 However, most car salesmen work on commission, earning a portion of the profit that’s made from the sale.
 On average, this is 25% of the dealership’s profit, plus a small amount on any extras that are sold.

-It’s not straightforward to calculate a commission-based salary for salespeople, but we can offer some averages.
+It’s not straightforward to calculate a commission-based salary for salespeople, but I can offer some averages.
 There are so many factors that play into the total payment, so several areas must be looked at.

 The salesman makes a commission that is based on the profit made by the dealership.
 The employer figures the commission based on the gross profit, which is figured by taking the sales price of the car minus its costs.